EvelynSubarrow/RummeryKOTH/README.md

 ## Caveats
 * This is a mess.
 We kept dead code around, switched things out as we needed them, and we enschewed anything resembling efficiency on the basis that it offered more CPU time to the enemy.
 * This doesn't contain any exploits.
-Some of the more entertaining features rely entirely on running under SYSTEM
+Some of the more entertaining features rely entirely on running under SYSTEM.
+This is probably a good thing.